Mattwaseem/Chem279-Numerical-Algos-HW4/README.md

 \[ \gamma_{AB} = \frac{14.397}{R_{AB} + \frac{1}{2} \left( \frac{1}{U_A} + \frac{1}{U_B} \right)} \]
 </p>

-<p>Finally, unit conversions were performed to obtain all energies in electron volts (eV) from atomic units.
+<p>Finally, unit conversions were performed to calc. all energies in electron volts (eV) from atomic units.
 The Fock matrix was built, and the calculated outputs were written to corresponding output files with names similar to the input files (e.g., <code>H2.txt</code> → <code>H2_calculated_output.txt</code>).</p>

-<p>Overall, this process established the foundational steps in performing semi-empirical Hartree-Fock calculations, bridging the molecular input data with the SCF process to calculate the total energies of the system.</p>
+<p>Overall, this process built the foundational steps fo`r a semi-empirical Hartree-Fock calculations, bridging the molecular input data with the SCF process to calculate the total energies of the system.</p>

 <hr>